Twi1ightSparkle/borg-wrapper/README.md

 - Add a secure passphrase to the first line of the `borg_passphrase` file
 - Edit `exclude.txt` and `include.txt` with your requirements.
 One entry per line
 - From the root of the repo, run `./borg-wrapper.sh --init` to initialize the repo
-- Use crontab (or the scheduler of your choice) to run `./borg-wrapper.sh --backup --automated --live` periodically
+- Use crontab (or the scheduler of your choice) to run `./borg-wrapper.sh --backup --automated --live` periodically.
+See `crontab_example` for an example configuration
 - If you need to run multiple profiles, you can use the `--config` option to specify a different config directory

 See [src/help.sh](https://github.com/Twi1ightSparkle/borg/blob/main/src/help.sh) for all command line options.